OpenStarscape/starscape-protocol/orbit.md

 If the body does not have a gravity parent or is not in an elliptical orbit around it's gravity parent, the orbit property is `null`.

-# TODO
+## TODO
 - Add pseudocode example of calculating position and velocity of a body from an orbit.
 - Add Python reference implementation that passes the test cases.

 ## Tests
-Because orbits are hard to implement right, we provide a collection of test cases which can be used for both client and server implementations.
-See [orbit tests](orbit-tests) for details.
+We provide a collection of test cases which can be used for both client and server implementations.
+See [orbit tests](orbit-tests).

 ---